microsoft/fluentui/rfcs/convergence/move-out-n-rename-makestyles.md

 ### "Bad" naming

-It's something that was not considered initially, but `makeStyles` is also a function in [MUI](https://mui.com/styles/basics/) and any search queries will point to it.
+It's a point that was not considered initially, but `makeStyles` is also a function in [MUI](https://mui.com/styles/basics/) and any search queries will point to it.

 ### Opportunities for partners

-Without strict dependency on Fluent UI v9 we can potentially involve more partners to be consumers of `makeStyles` as they will be able to try new styling engine even without consuming v9 components.
+Without a strict dependency on Fluent UI v9 we can potentially involve more partners to be consumers of `makeStyles` since they will be able to try the new styling engine even without consuming v9 components.

+Partners using other component libraries can still see a performance improvement when using `makeStyles` with their components.
+This has been proven in the Teams chat list in T2.

 ### Build issues